resoai/TileBoard/README.md

 ## How to use
 * Make sure that you have Home Assistant 0.77 or greater installed as only new authentication system is supported from now on
 * Pull/download repository
-* Copy `config.example.js` to `config.js` and edit it for your needs
+* Copy `config.example.js` to `dist/config.js` and edit it for your needs
-* Create a directory called `tileboard` inside `www` directory in HA's config path and move all of the files there.
+* Create a directory called `tileboard` inside `www` directory in HA's config path and copy all files from the `dist` directory there.
 * TileBoard will be available at `http://HASS_IP:8123/local/tileboard/index.html` and will prompt you for your login credentials after restarting Home Assistant.

 ## WARNING